Bundesgrenzschutz: History

 Although it was not intended to be able to repel a full-scale invasion, the BGS was tasked with dealing with small-scale threats to the security of West Germany's borders, including the international borders as well as the inner German border.
 It had limited police powers within its zone of operations to enable it to deal with threats to the peace of the border.
 The BGS had a reputation for assertiveness, which made it especially unpopular with East Germans, who routinely criticized it as a reincarnation of the Zollgrenzschutz from the days of Nazi Germany.
 It also sustained a long-running feud with the Bundeszollverwaltung over which agency should have the lead responsibility for the inner German border.

-The passing of the German Emergency Acts on 30 May 1968 relieved the BGS of its quasi-military tasks, because the Bundeswehr could now operate inside the Federal Republic in the case of an emergency.
+The passing of the German Emergency Acts on 30 May 1968 relieved the BGS of its quasi-military tasks, as the Bundeswehr was now constitutionally permitted to operate domestically in clearly defined emergency situations—such as internal unrest, natural disasters, or major accidents—reducing the need for the BGS to fulfil military‑like roles.
+These provisions did not extend to counterterrorism, which remained the responsibility of civilian police forces (Landespolizei); the failure of the police response during the 1972 Munich Olympic attack subsequently led to the creation of the BGS's dedicated counterterrorism unit, GSG 9 (Grenzschutzgruppe 9).
 A military rank structure similar to that of the Bundeswehr was replaced in the mid-1970s by civil service-type personnel grades.
-The service uniform was green, but field units wore Sumpftarnmuster-type camouflage fatigues and, at times, M40/51 pattern steel helmets and military training was still carried out.
+The service uniform was green, but field units wore Sumpftarnmuster-type camouflage fatigues and, at times, M40/51 pattern steel helmets, and military training was still carried out.